bacarybruno/kebetoo-mobile/README.md

 $ yarn android:dev
 ```

-Once the app is open, toggle developer options and change bundle location to `localhost:1148`.
-And the reload the app.

 ### Contributing
 Want to contribute?
 Great, create a fork a the project and start hacking!
 Ensuite that the coverage of your code is under 80%.
 That's the minimum required for this project.